pingooio/pingoo/docs/tls.md

 Pingoo currently only supports the [tls-alpn-01](https://letsencrypt.org/docs/challenge-types/#tls-alpn-01) challenge.
 It means that one of your TLS listeners must be publicly accessible on the port `443`.

+Pingoo stores your ACME credentials in the `/etc/pingoo/tls/acme.json` file which is automatically managed. **Do not edit by hand.**

 ## TLS versions support

-By design, Pingoo only supports TLS 1.3 (and up in the future).
+By design, Pingoo only supports TLS version 1.3 (and up in the future).

+TLS 1.3 was introduced in 2018 and is a huge step in security compared to TLS 1.2.

-TLS 1.3 was introduced in 2018 and is supported by virtually all browsers and client libraries: https://caniuse.com/tls1-3.
-Only abandonned bots don't support TLS 1.3, therefore it makes no sense to reduce the security of everybody to support these bots.
+TLS 1.3 is supported by virtually all browsers and client libraries: https://caniuse.com/tls1-3.
+Only abandonned bots and vulnerable IoT devices part of a botnet don't support TLS 1.3, therefore it makes no sense to reduce the security of everyone to support these bots.

 ## Post-Quantum TLS